dhurlburtusa/shortcuts/rust/cargo-notes.md

 # Cargo Notes

-Cargo is Rust's build system and package manager.
+Cargo is the Rust package manager.
+Cargo downloads your Rust package’s dependencies, compiles your packages, makes distributable packages, and uploads them to crates.io, the Rust community’s package registry.

 See [The Cargo Book](https://doc.rust-lang.org/cargo/index.html) for details.